 The register must be available for inspection by any member of the public at reasonable times and places and any member of the public must be permitted to make a copy of it.

-Where we fail to make a decision within six months of the application, the licence is held to be granted or renewed.
+Where we fail to make a decision within nine months of the application, the licence is held to be granted or renewed.